Sublease Agreement Form, Free Download 2026

 What happens if my subtenant does not pay rent?

 If your subtenant fails to pay rent, you remain fully liable to the landlord under the master lease.
 The landlord has no contractual relationship with the subtenant and will pursue you for any unpaid rent, late fees, and potentially eviction proceedings.
-Your first step is to serve the subtenant with a notice to pay rent or quit as required by your state's landlord-tenant law.
+Your first step is to serve the subtenant with a notice to pay rent or quit template as required by your state's landlord-tenant law.
 If the subtenant does not pay within the notice period, you may need to file an eviction action (unlawful detainer) in court.
 To protect yourself proactively, the sublease agreement should include late fee provisions, a security deposit adequate to cover at least one month's rent, and clear default and termination procedures.
 Always screen subtenants through credit checks and rental history verification before signing the sublease.

 Can I sublease a rent-controlled apartment?